ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

 The best way to test post process effects is on an already decorated map with some variety in it.
 For this tutorial, I grabbed some templates from Community Content.
 Almost all (if not truly all) of these templates were made by students at Cogswell College during Global Game Jam 2020.

+*Those creator usernames are JaineRoss, mjcortes782, trimun, and TSMVayne.*

 ![Post Process Effects](../../img/VFXtutorial/ppe_before.png "My scene before any effects are added."){: .center}

 1. Start by dragging the **Advanced Bloom Post Process** effect into the project Hierarchy.
 With default settings, it'll just make a subtle change.